UK High School Under Fire After Giving Students Assignment To Write Their Own Suicide Notes

 According to The Express, the Office for National Statistics reported that teenage suicide rates in the UK hit a 14-year high in 2015, with 231 deaths that year — more than four teenage suicides per week.
 Statistics showed that many of the victims had been bullied and/or abused; other factors attributed were exam stress and the increased prevalence of social media.

-[Featured Image by By A. and I. Kruk/Shutterstock]
+[Featured Image by A. and I. Kruk/Shutterstock]